miseeger/NBean/README.md

 ### Validating a Bean

-So for Bean validation one Rule or a set (list) of Rules have to be defined and registerd with the Validator for a given Bean kind.
+As shown above, one Rule or a set (list) of Rules has/have to be defined and registerd with the `Validator` for a given Bean kind, in order to vaildate Beans of this kind.

 ```csharp
 var validator = new Validator();